-Political Science 4122 State Government and Politics Dr. Todd Makse Spring 2023 Class Meetings: Tuesdays and Thursdays 2:00-3:15pm in PC 214 Office Hours: Wednesdays 1:00-2:30pm (on Zoom\) and Thursdays 12:00-1:30pm (in person) Office: SIPA 405; Phone: 305-348-8451; Email: tmakse@fiu.edu TA Information: Ms. Maria Ovalle; Email: maovalle@fu.edu Office Hours: Mondays 12:00-1:00pm (on Zoom\) \Please email Maria or me 30 minutes in advance to set up a meeting in case we're with another student.
+Political Science 3443 Political Parties Dr. Todd Makse Spring 2025

+Class Meetings: Tuesdays and Thursdays 2:00pm-3:15pm in PC 214 Office Hours: Mondays 1:00-2:30pm (on Zoom\) and Thursdays 12:00-1:30pm (in person) Office: SIPA 405; Phone: 305-348-8451; Email: tmakse@fu.edu

+TA Information: Mr. Andrew Trabazo; Email: atrab004@fiu.edu Office Hours: Wednesdays 2:00-3:00pm (on Zoom\)

+\Please email 30 minutes in advance to set up a meeting in case we're with another student.

-Course Description:
+Course Description

-The purpose of the course is to give a broad overview of politics and policymaking in the fifty states.
-The course will be comparative in nature, with an emphasis on the ways states vary in terms of lawmaking institutions, electoral institutions, and citizen involvement.
-We will be especially focused on how these different institutional arrangements affect policymaking and policy outcomes.
-The course will encourage students both to consider the source of our knowledge about state politics, utilize relevant data sources, and to apply that knowledge to analyze contemporary events in American politics.
+The purpose of the course is to understand the workings of American political parties.
+Parties are often said to have three aspects: the party organization, the party in the electorate, and the party in government.
+We will examine each of these three meanings of the word "party" and consider how these institutions play an enduring, yet constantly evolving role in American politics.
+The class will encourage students both to consider the source of our knowledge about parties and to apply that knowledge to analyze events in American politics.

-Class sessions will involve a combination of lecture, discussion, and active learning.
+In each section of the course, class sessions will involve large amounts of discussion and active learning.
+Your mastery of class material will be demonstrated through reading quizzes, several short writing assignments, participation, and two exams.
 It is essential that you complete readings on time and come to class prepared to discuss them.
 You are expected to have an introductory-level knowledge of American politics (POS 2041).
 If you have concerns over whether you are sufficiently prepared for this class, please speak to me.

 Textbook

-The required textbook for this course is:
+The required textbook for this course is: \Party Politics in America, 18th Edition, by Marjorie R. Hershey

-\State and Local Government, 11th Edition, by Bowman, Kearney and Scavo

 Grading options:

-There will be two grading options for taking this course.
-If you select "Option A," you will be expected to attend class every day, participate in class discussions and engage in active learning with a group you work with throughout the semester.
-If you select "Option B," attendance and participation will not be required, and you will not be assigned to a permanent group for group activities.
-Students who select Option B will complete a larger amount of work outside of class.
-You will select one of these options during the first week of class; except under extenuating circumstances, you won't be able to switch options mid-semester.
+There are two grading options for taking this course.
+If you select "Option A," you will be graded on attendance and participation in class discussions and activities.
+If you select "Option B," attendance and participation will not be graded, but you will complete a larger number of writing assignments outside of class.
+However, regular attendance is still necessary to succeed in the class, as nearly all exam questions are based on material covered in class.

+You will select one of these options during the first week of class; except under extenuating circumstances, you won't be able to switch options mid-semester, and any such changes must be made prior to the midterm.
 Depending on which option you select, the grading components will be as follows:

 Grading Options

 Option A Option B

 Quizzes 15% 10%

 (Two lowest scores dropped) (Four lowest scores dropped)

-Short Writing 20% 30%
+Writing Assignments 20% 30%

-Assignments (4 assignments X 5% each) (6 assignments X 5% each)
+(4 assignments X 5% each) (6 assignments X 5% each)

+Participation 15% N/A

+Article Memo N/A 10%

+Midterm 25% 25%

+Final exam 25% 25%

-Presentation 15% 30% (Presented during class time followed (Recorded/submitted outside of class by Q&A session) along with individual written reports) Participation 20% Not graded Ü Final exam 30% 30% The grading scale for final grades will be as follows: 93-100 A 90-92 A- 87-89 B+ 83-86 B 80-82 B- 77-79 C+ 73-76 C 70-72 C- 67-69 D+ 63-66 D 60-62 D- 59 and below F Grading criteria:
+For both grading options, the grading scale for final grades will be as follows:

+93-100 A 90-92 A- 87-89 B+ 83-86 B 80-82 B- 77-79 C+ 70-76 C 60-69 D 59 and below F

+Grading criteria: